- Indoor and Outdoor

 WebsiteClick here to visit The National Holocaust Centre and Museum's website.

 Yes, there are toilets, accessible toilets and baby changing facilities.

 Yes, there is an onsite restaurant and snacks are available.

-The National Holocaust Centre and Museum has not told us if they are fully wheelchair friendly.
+No, The National Holocaust Centre and Museum is not wheelchair friendly.

-The National Holocaust Centre and Museum has not told us if they are fully pushchair friendly.
+No, The National Holocaust Centre and Museum have stated they are not pushchair friendly.